 a.
 Jurisdiction: The Residence Halls Judicial Board shall have jurisdiction of those complaints of alleged violations of the Residence Hall Handbook.

 b.
 Membership: Each hearing panel of the Residence Halls Judicial Board shall consist of six (6) students, including the Chairperson.
 Each hearing panel shall have four (4) students who are residents of the Living Learning Center and one (1) from Kuehne Hall and one (1) from West Hall.
-All students appointed to a Residential Halls Judicial Board hearing panel shall have been trained on the student judicial process by the Dean of Students and the Director of Residential Living and shall be students in good standing at the University.
+All students appointed to a Residential Halls Judicial Board hearing panel shall have been trained on the student judicial process by the Associate Vice President for Student Life and the Director of Residential Living and shall be students in good standing at the University.
 Resident Assistants may not serve as members of the Residence Halls Judicial Board.

 c.
 Advisor and Secretary: The Director of Residential Living or his/her designee shall serve as secretary to, and an advisor of, the Residence Halls Judicial Board and its hearing panels.
 The Director shall: 1) assign members to the hearing panels when necessary; 2) refer cases which have not been resolved administratively (Section III.
 B. 5); and 3) coordinate arrangements for hearings.

 d.
 Judicial Liaison: The Assistant Director of Residential Living normally shall serve as Judicial Liaison for the hearing panels when convened.

 e.
 Limitation of Action: In the event a hearing panel concludes a violation of the Residence Hall Handbook has been committed by the respondent, the panel shall be limited to the imposition of sanctions equal to or less than the sanction of "removal from the suite or floor," described in this Student Conduct Code (Section III.
 D.)

 a.
 Jurisdiction: The University Judicial Board shall have jurisdiction of all cases alleging violations of this Student Conduct Code.